 Second & Third Year

-Assessment is through a combination of end-of-semester exams and continuous assessment, including assessment of performance on clinical placements.
+Assessment is through a combination of continuous assessment, end-of-semester assignments/exams, including assessment of performance on clinical placements.

-Theoretical knowledge will be gained in UCD in a variety of settings that include formal lectures, group work, simulated skills labs, as well as via on-line learning.
-Student midwives will be allocated clinical placements with UCD linked hospitals within the Ireland East Hospital Group (IEHG).
-These include: The National Maternity Hospital, Dublin; The Midland Regional Hospital, Mullingar; St. Luke’s General Hospital, Kilkenny; Wexford General Hospital and St. John of God Hospital, Stillorgan.
-There are opportunities during the programme to experience a variety of midwifery settings.
+Theoretical knowledge will be gained in UCD in a variety of settings that include formal lectures, group work, simulated skills labs and on-line learning.
+Midwifery students will be allocated clinical placements with UCD linked hospitals within the Ireland East Hospital Group (IEHG).
+These include: The National Maternity Hospital, Dublin; The Regional Hospital, Mullingar; St. Luke’s General Hospital, Kilkenny; Wexford General Hospital, St. John of God Hospital, Stillorgan and St. Vincent’s University Hospital.
+There are opportunities during the programme to experience a variety of midwifery settings, including community midwifery.
 This promotes vision and enables you to gain experience of other maternity practices and philosophies.
-You may be given the opportunity to work within a different maternity system.
-This could mean a chance to work abroad through an ERASMUS exchange programme with students from the University of Skövde.
-Alternatively, you may choose to work in a midwifery-led unit or with community midwives facilitating birth at home within the IEHG.

 "Studying at UCD far outweighed my expectations.
 We receive a lot of support from the college and the teaching hospitals, the facilities are second to none, and the small class size has meant that the lecturers have been more available to share their knowledge and help us to reach our goals."